kube-rs/website/docs/controllers/reconciler.md

 Controller::new(main, ListParams::default())
     .watches(related, ListParams::default(), mapper)
 ```
 <!-- TODO: ReconcileRequest::from sets reason to Unknow, needs a method to set reason, ReconcileReason -> controller::Reason -->

 In this case we are extracing an object reference from the spec of our object.
+Regardless of how you get the information, your mapper must return an iterator of [ObjectRef] for the root object(s) that must be reconciled as a result of the change.

 ### External Relations